polyfy/polylith/readme.md

 that are used to work with the code.

 The structure will give new developers a quick idea of what the system does at a higher level.
-If you are a bit like us, you will soon begin to love this way of structuring the code!
+We think you will soon begin to love it!

 The `bases`, `components` and `projects` directories also contain a `.keep` file, which can be removed as soon as we add something to these directories.